Unified_Coalesced table

 The last name that is associated with an individual customer record.

-Values in this column depend on fields that are tagged with the surname semantic.
+Values in this column depend on fields that are tagged with the Surname semantic.

 String